NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Simulations and numerical results

+Fig. \ref{fig:c} outlines the dynamic of the capacity we used for all the simulation section and its correspondent values of the threshold $\alpha$.
+Note that, when $\alpha$ exceeds its maximum value, a stall constraint will be violated.
+By the sequel, we define our benchmark as the case where all the future capacity is used and the highest possible video quality is delivered, i.e., $\alpha=c_{min}$.
+The execution of NEWCAST using the above parameters showed us a variation in the system performance for $\pi$ ranging from $4.50$ to $4.70$.
+Beyond the limits of this interval, the system performance remained constant.
+In the following analysis, we will only focus on three values of $\pi$: \textit{low}, \textit{medium} and \textit{high}.
+Denote by $\alpha_{\pi}$ the outcoming threshold after running NEWCAST using the preference parameter $\pi$.

-Fig. \ref{fig:3curves} depicts the variation of $\alpha_{th}$ as function of $a$.
-A low value of $a$ results in a high $\alpha_{th}$ as it prioritizes the system cost.
-A high value of $a$, however, implies that the system uses almost all the future resources and gives a low threshold as it accords more importance to the QoE.
-A medium $a$ results in a medium threshold which balances between QoE and system cost.
+In Fig.~\ref{fig:3curves} we show the variation of $\alpha_{\pi}$ as function of $\pi$; a small value of $\pi$ results in a high $\alpha_{\pi}$ as it prioritizes the system utilization cost.
+A big value of $\pi$, however, results in a low threshold as it accords more importance to the average quality.
+Whereas a medium $\pi$ leads to an in-between threshold that balances QoE and system cost.

-In Fig. \ref{fig:constraints} we plot the playback buffer state evolution over time and its correspondent streamed bitrate levels for the three aforementioned values of $a$.
-When $a$ is small, many silent times are noticed and the buffer state evolves with a high slope (mainly at the beginning and the middle of the video).
-This is due to the bad quality of the segments being streamed.
-Notice that the player streams as much frames as the bitrate level decreases.
-More flexibility is noticed for a medium value of $a$, with shorter silent times and better QoE.
-For a big value of $a$, no silent times are noticed since almost all the network resources are being used.
-The buffer state evolves gradually with a low slope, given the fact that segments of high-order level are being streamed.
+In Fig.~\ref{fig:constraints} we plot the playback buffer state evolution over time and its correspondent sequence of bitrates for the three aforementioned values of $\pi$.
+When $\pi$ is small, many silent times are noticed and the buffer state evolves with high slopes (mainly at the beginning and at the middle of the video).
+This is actually due to the low quality of the segments being streamed.
+Note that the player streams as much frames as the bitrate is low.
+For the medium value of $\pi$, more flexibility is noticed with shorter silent times and better quality.
+As for the big value of $\pi$, no silent times are noticed since almost all the network resources are used.
+The buffer state evolves gradually with low slopes, given the fact that segments of high-order quality are being streamed.